 Distressing Your Painted Furniture Project

-We are also going to go ahead and give this painted table a light distressing along the edges.
+We are also going to go ahead and give this beach themed painted furniture a light distressing along the edges.
 Using a fine grit piece of sandpaper go ahead and lightly distress the edges and raised details.
 Remember the original table was white?
 This allows that little bit of original white to peek through the paint.
 The original white peeking through works really nicely together with the whitewash.

 Sealing Your Furniture Paint

 Always make sure to seal your painted furniture projects for protection.
 I am sealing this project with a clear sealer from Dixie Belle.
 You can get this sealer online HERE.